List of roads in Mississauga: Creditview Road

 Creditview Road gets its name due to it running very near or within the Credit River valley, although it only runs through the valley itself within Brampton today.
 The southern portion between Burnhamthorpe Rd. and Eglinton Ave. was realigned to link with the western leg of Central Parkway.
 The old portion was renamed, on each side of Highway 403, as Perivale and Rathkeale Roads, with their former status as Creditview being evident by the utility poles which still line them.
 To the north, the street was also realigned near Derry and Old Derry Roads to bring it outside the Credit River valley and interline it with Meadowvale Boulevard, leaving two bypassed sections: Old Creditview Road and Bellshire Gate.
 Consequently, the Mississauga section of Creditview is now entirely discontinuous from the Brampton section.

 Mavis Road

 Mavis Road is a continuation (and formerly part) of Stavebank Road.
 It originally ended at Eglinton, but was extended to its present length in two phases during the 1990s, bypassing Second Line West (see Terry Fox Way) to preserve Meadowvale Village, and then merging with it just north of the city limits in Brampton.

 The Canadian Pacific Railway crossing north of Dundas St. (since replaced by an underpass) was the site of the infamous 1979 train derailment.

 Confederation Parkway

 Confederation Parkway begins as a two-lane road at Queensway, widens to four lanes at Dundas St., and curves northwesterly towards Eglinton Ave.
-The section through the City Centre is rapidly developing into a condominium tower highrise node.
+The short section through the City Centre is rapidly developing into an urban canyon flanked with highrise condominiums.